Paignton railway station: Platform layout

-Most trains both arrive and depart from this platform (number 2).
-If a train is not returning immediately towards Newton Abbot it may arrive at platform 1 and continue over Sands Road Level Crossing into the carriage sidings, returning later to Platform 2.
-This is because there is no crossover which allows passenger trains to start northwards from Platform 1.
+Most trains both arrive and depart from platform 2.
+If a train is not returning immediately towards Newton Abbot, it may arrive at platform 1 and continue over Sands Road Level Crossing into the carriage sidings, returning later to platform 2.
+This is because there is no crossover which allows passenger trains to start northwards from platform 1.
 It is possible for short trains to shunt out of platform 1 towards Newton Abbot and return to platform 2 when it is vacant.

 The Dartmouth Steam Railway has its own independent platform and entrance on the south side of the station.
 Their locomotives are coaled in the shunting neck adjacent to the approach road but the shed is at the far end of the station.